profile-boosting/pboost4sar/README.md

-# pboostsam
+# pvs4sar

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pboostsam is to ...
+The goal of pvs4sar is to ...

 ## Installation

-You can install the development version of pboostsam like so:
+You can install the development version of pvs4sar like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?